-- A. EMR/EMT should receive training before performing this skill. - B. Ventilation via ETT or Extraglottic Advanced Airway must occur only when in direct presence of a responsible ALS practitioner who is on-scene functioning with an ALS service.
+- A. EMR/EMT should receive training before performing this skill. - B. Ventilation via ETT or Extraglottic Advanced Airway must occur only when in direct presence of a responsible ALS/IALS practitioner who is on-scene functioning with an ALS/IALS service.
 Ventilation by EMR/EMT via Extraglottic Advanced Airway must occur only in direct presence of an EMS provider at or above the level of AEMT.

-A. All Patients: 1

-- 1. Connect the bag-valve device or oxygen powered positive pressure ventilator to the ETT or to the proper port of the Alternative/ Rescue Airway and begin to ventilate: - a.
+- A. All Patients: 1 - 1.
+Connect the bag-valve device or oxygen powered positive pressure ventilator to the ETT or to the proper port of the Alternative/ Rescue Airway and begin to ventilate: - a.
 Ventilate at adequate rate.
-AVOID OVERZEALOUS HYPERVENTILATION! - 1) Generally appropriate rates for ventilation are: 2 c) Infants < 1 y/o 25 breaths / minute

-a) Adults >8 y/o

-b) Children 1-8 y/o

-10-12 breaths / minute (8-10 in cardiac arrest)

-20 breaths / minute

-- 2) Controlled hyperventilation is appropriate in some cases of head injury See Head Injury Protocol # 611. - b.
+AVOID OVERZEALOUS HYPERVENTILATION! - 1) Generally appropriate rates for ventilation are:2 - a) Adults 10-12 breaths / minute - b) Infants & Children 12-20 breaths / minute (every 3-5 seconds) c) Infants < 1 y/o 25 breaths / minute - 2) Controlled hyperventilation is appropriate in some cases of head injury See Head Injury Protocol # 611. - b.
 Ventilate with adequate volume.
 Provide steady squeeze of bag-valve device until chest rise is noted. - c.
 When available and appropriate for age, a carbon dioxide monitor should always be placed in-line between the tube and the ventilating device during patient ventilation. - 2.
 Assure that the bag-valve device is connected to supplemental oxygen. - 3.
 Assist the ALS practitioner in securing the tube to prevent movement. - a.
 This may be accomplished with the use of a commercial tube-holder, twill tape, or with the use of adhesive tape. - b.
 The ALS practitioner may request immobilization with a spine board and CID to minimize tube dislodgement from neck motion. - 4.
-Notify the ALS practitioner immediately if: - The tube position is changed for any reason such as patient movement or movement of the ambulance. - b.
+Notify the ALS practitioner immediately if: - a.
+The tube position is changed for any reason such as patient movement or movement of the ambulance. - b.
 There is any change in the ease of patient ventilation. - c.
 There is a reduction in carbon dioxide production if CO2 detector is used.2 - d.
 The patient begins to breathe spontaneously. - 5.
 If patient has a pulse, place pulse oximeter on patient and notify ALS practitioner immediately if SpO2 decreases. - 6.
 If available, monitor ventilatory rate on CO2 monitor to assist with appropriate ventilation rate.

-- 1. Although an EMR/EMT/AEMT may assist with ventilation via an ETT or an EMR/EMT may assist with ventilation via Extraglottic Advanced Airway, continuous assurance of tube position and adequate ventilation is the responsibility of a higher-level ALS practitioner. - 2.
-When available, a carbon dioxide (CO2) detector must be attached between tube and bag-valve assembly.
+- 1. Although an EMR/EMT/AEMT may assist with ventilation via an ETT or an EMR/EMT may assist with ventilation via Extraglottic Advanced Airway, continuous assurance of tube position and adequate ventilation is the responsibility of a higher-level ALS practitioner. - When available, a carbon dioxide (CO2) detector must be attached between tube and bag-valve assembly.
 The EMT/AEMT should immediately notify the ALS practitioner if CO2 detector shows a decrease or absence of expired CO2.
 Electronic CO2 monitors are also helpful to assist in regulating rate of ventilation.